This Pandemic is very serious. Don't panic, follow guidelines. Do your part, Stay Home

 - appetite (50%)

 Some had estimated as many as 2.2 million may die in the US.
 It is likely if the US would have taken even more aggressive measures earlier, the virus impact could have been significantly mitigated.
 Hindsight is 20/20 but what is clear now it that relaxing of restrictions has allowed a growth in infections, hospitalizations, and deaths.
 In fact if the borders were not closed as early as they were, we may have seen dramatically higher numbers already.
 The official number was 100,000 from the Trump administration.
-We have passed that number with ease, revisions continue to move up to the 300-400,000 range.
+We have passed that number with ease, revisions continue to move up to the 400,000 plus range.
 The bottom line is that estimates are merely an educated guess.
 It is clear that the numbers are largely inaccurate with many unrelated deaths blamed on Covid-19 as hospitals in the US receive a bonus payment for Covid deaths as these patients consume immeasurable resources.
 Hopefully, protective equipment supplies will be maintained.
 There are reports that the number of reported cancer and cardiovascular deaths in this time period have gone down.

-We are in either a continuation of the first wave or a second wave with larger numbers and no surprise with super spreader events (mass protests, opening of businesses, parties, weddings, rallies etc.) the easing of lockdown measures.
+We are in either a continuation of the first wave or a second wave or a third wave?
+Large numbers are no surprise with super spreader events (mass protests, opening of businesses, parties, weddings, rallies, holidays, family gatherings etc.) the easing of lockdown measures.
 Cities and states are largely reopened but some like LA are back in lockdown.
 Some countries are back on lockdown.
 When we reopened last time nothing has dramatically changed.
-We see some masks, plexiglass shields and hand sanitizer but many protective measures are being ignored.
-Over half of states (28) are mandating masks.
+We see masks, plexiglass shields and hand sanitizer but many protective measures are being ignored.
+Over half of states (38) are mandating masks.
 A national mandate is likely in the future when President-Elect Biden is in office.
 Is this constitutional?
 Necessary?
 Sufficient?
 Unfortunately there are more questions than answers.
 Masks have proven effective in other countries but may be too little, too late as the growth in numbers supports.
-The good news, there seems to be a slow down in new cases but not anymore.
+Good news is hard to come by, there was a slow down in new cases but not anymore.
 We need widespread, affordable rapid testing to accurately determine who is at risk and who may be immune and who needs to be isolated and who they have potentially infected.
 If we can send checks to every American, we can send test kits.
-I visited my elderly mother and was tested yesterday at CVS and told the results are averaging 2-5 days.
+I visited my elderly mother and the test at CVS had results projected at 2-5 days.
 People are unlikely to quarantine until results are availabe and health care workers that are exposed daily are told to work until they have sympotoms.
 Many nursing homes and facilities test staff frequently.
 We can only hope that the potential death count is a gross overestimate but in reality it may be revised upward very soon.
 The CDC estimates that 90,000 more Americans can die in the coming weeks.

 Latest Update on Coronavirus Disease